Theos (think tank)

 Theos (from the Greek: Θεός, theós, "God") is a Christian religion and society think tank researching the relationship between religion, politics and society in the contemporary world.
 Theos aims to impact opinion around issues of faith and belief in society through research, publications, media engagement, podcasts, animated videos, and events such as debates, seminars and lectures.
-Theos has its headquarters in the United Kingdom in Westminster, London.
+Theos has its headquarters in the United Kingdom in Bloomsbury, London.

 Theos maintains an ecumenical position, committed to the traditional creeds of the Christian faith.
 It also works with non-Christian and non-religious individuals and organisations.

 History

 Early years: 2006–2011

 Theos was launched in November 2006 with the support of the then Archbishop of Canterbury, Rowan Williams, and the Roman Catholic Archbishop of Westminster, Cardinal Cormac Murphy-O'Connor.
 Its first director was Paul Woolley.

 Theos believes that religion is a significant force in public life and should have an active role in public debate.
 The think tank argues that Christianity has played a seminal role in the formation of British, and Western, politics and ideas.
 Theos believes faith is "not just important for human flourishing and the renewal of society, but that society can only truly flourish if faith is given the space to do so".

 Opposing the idea that politicians "don’t do God", as stated by Alastair Campbell in 2003, Theos' first research report was titled '"Doing God": A Future for Faith in the Public Space' and was published on 1 November 2006.
 Rowan Williams and Cormac Murphy O’Connor wrote the foreword to the report, stating that Theos encourages the "reassessment ... of the importance of faith to individuals and society ... by increasing public understanding of faith and its contribution to public life".

 In its first years, the think tank produced reports on faith in areas of public life including sports, multiculturalism, Christmas, and politics.
 Its "Rescuing Darwin" project, which coincided with the 200th anniversary of Charles Darwin's birth, explored the extent and nature of evolutionary and non-evolutionary beliefs in the UK and their perceived relationship with theism and atheism.
 The project included an essay on Darwinism and theism in modern Britain, an extended interview with philosopher Mary Midgley, a "spiritual biography" of Charles Darwin, and two independent research studies conducted by polling company Savanta (then ComRes) and ethnographic social research agency ESRO.
 As part of the project, Theos commissioned the play "Mr Darwin's Tree" from the Christian playwright Murray Watts, to explore "Darwin's questions about his science, himself, God and suffering".